tbensky/PrologScheduling/README.md

 language, all you can think of is `for(i=0;i<1000000000;i++)`, which you already know won't really work.
 Prolog will also be confronted with the "1000000000," but knows how to prune it down into something more tractable, if you present your problem to it properly.
 Prolog, at minimum, makes searching large phase-spaces at least plausible, and the implementation may even be easier on you.
-Finding solutions in large search spaces is kind of magical.

 # Prolog and Scheduling: Getting Started